MicrosoftDocs/cpp-docs/docs/atl/reference/ccomapartment-class.md

 ---
 # CComApartment Class

-This class provides support for managing an appartment in a thread-pooled EXE module.
+This class provides support for managing an apartment in a thread-pooled EXE module.

 > [!IMPORTANT]
 >  This class and its members cannot be used in applications that execute in the Windows Runtime.